This video received the "Best Video Prototype" award in HCDE526 Video Prototyping class.

 To show the plant grew very clearly, I decided to use three different plants that are similar kinds but in very different sizes to show the plant growing explicitly.
 I initially wanted to show how the plant gradually grew little by little, but I found that showing dramatic change was more effective for the audience to understand the point.

 Based on the final storyboard and shot list that, I recorded all the video and audio using iPhone.

-To effectively translate the concept and have smooth commmunication with the audience, I kept the app interface and notification designs in the video simple, clean and consistent.
-I found it worked very well to hlep users quickly grasp the idea of how users make sustainable choices as well as connect the phone and the plant through the app.
+To effectively translate the concept and have smooth communication with the audience, I kept the app interface and notification designs in the video simple, clean and consistent.
+It worked very well to help users quickly grasp how users make sustainable choices and connect the phone and the plant through the app.

-If I had more time, I'd improve the video by showing more about how Grow Toghether works as technology to make the idea more compelling.
+If I had more time, I'd improve the video by showing how Grow Together works as technology to make the idea more compelling.
 For example, I could elaborate on how sustainable choices made by users are converted to the plants' growth or show how the plants could grow faster more clearly.